 Legislators will get another chance to vote on a school choice bill this year – an expansion of the tax credit scholarship for low-income students – and it will be interesting to see how that vote goes.

 The program would be phased in over the course of four years.

 To qualify for the SEES program in House Substitute for SB 83, students must either be enrolled in a public school prior to participating in the program or at kindergarten age.
 In addition, the program phases in eligibility for students in nonpublic school settings:

 - Fall 2024 and beyond: Students eligible for free/reduced lunch (FRL) or score Level 1 on the state assessment (no limit on these students)

-- Fall 2024: up to 2,000 students not FRL or level 1 but are from families with income up to 300% of the federal poverty limit (FPL) may receive ESAs
+- Fall 2024: up to 2,000 students who are not in public schools and are from families with income up to 300% of the federal poverty limit (FPL) may receive ESAs

-- Fall 2025: up to 4,000 students not FRL or level 1 but are from families with income up to 400% FPL may receive ESAs
+- Fall 2025: up to 4,000 students who are not in public schools and are from families with income up to 400% FPL may receive ESAs

-- Fall 2026: up to 8,000 students not FRL or level 1 but are from families with income up to 400% FPL may receive ESAs
+- Fall 2026: up to 8,000 students who are not in public schools and are from families with income up to 400% FPL may receive ESAs

 The estimated cost of the SEE Act is relatively small.
 An analysis prepared by Dr. Martin Lueken, Director of the Fiscal Research and Education Center at EdChoice, estimates the first-year cost at just $14 million and rising to $26 million in the third and fourth years.
 Lueken based his estimates on the enrollment experiences of other states that have private educational choice programs.